• Release History

 An example result is shown in the figure below.

-Figure 1: DCP document with two Adobe Sign signatures
+Figure 1: A DCP document with two Adobe Sign signatures

-Step 1: Create document via DocumentsCorePack (DCP) Dialog
+Step 1: Generate a document via DocumentsCorePack (DCP) Dialog

-First, open your Dynamics 365 and search the entity you want to create a document for.
-Next, hit the [Create Document] button, which opens the DCP Dialog, as you can see below.
+First, open your Dynamics 365 and locate the entity you want to create a document for.
+Next, click on the Create Document button, which opens the DCP Dialog as shown below in Figure 2.

 Select the template you want to execute.
-In this example, we want a document with two signees to be signed.
-We already prepared a template for this purpose.
+In this example, we would like to generate a document to be signed by two signees.
+We have already prepared a template for this purpose.

-Step 2: Define how your document should be executed
+Step 2: Define how your document should be processed

-Please note: The first recipient will get the document first and after signing it, the document will be sent to the second recipient.
+Please note: The first recipient will be the first to received the generated document.
+After signing it, the document will be sent to the second recipient.

-Figure 3: DCP Dialog – define how your document should be executed
+Figure 3: Define how the document should be processed

 Step 3: Check your document before you forward it to Adobe Sign